tunerhammer/.github/profile/README.md

 It also syncs the playing status across all the devices connected to the same server.
 It might sound familiar if you use Spotify: if you're listening to a track on your phone and opening the app on your PC, you'll be able to control the playback on your phone from the PC.

+Every native player builds upon TunerHammer Client Core.
+It's a shared library in C++ that does all the communication with the TunerHammer server.

 ### TunerHammer API

 This is the central TunerHammer server.
-All Players and File / Web App Servers must connect to it.
+All players, the Web App Server and all File Servers must connect to it.

 It doesn't actually serve any music files itself: it just centralizes all the communications in one place.